-careerservices@nwsc.edu
+careerservices@nwsc.ed

-M-F: By appointment
+u M-F: By appointment

 This function supports students with advising and job placement support.
 It offers assistance through one-on-one career counseling, job-search support, references to NWSC's large network of professionals in the fields, support with resumes, cover letters and interviewing strategies, and information on job/career fairs.
-This division is led by the Director of Programs.
+This division is led by the Programs Directors.